KTStephano/peaches-bot.docs/docs.markdown

 ### dbSet id key data

 Sets a single database entry represented by id, key pair to be data.
 ID should be an int64 type whereas key should be a String type.

+Keep in mind that by default, all integer types are converted to floating point by the DB manager.
+For this reason, if you are trying to store something like an ID which is an int64, convert it to a string first.

 ### dbDel id key